New Collaborate Status Check Overview

 Getting Started with New Collaborate Status Check

-The OneDrive Admin User can run the General New Collaborate Status Check from the Automation - Apps workspace, from the Collaborate - Client app.
+The OneDrive Admin User can run the Client Collaborate Status Check from the Automation - Apps workspace, from the Collaborate - Client app.

 Refer to Troubleshooting New Collaborate using Status Check.